pivotal-cf/docs-pws-services/services/newrelic/index.html.md

 ### <a id='sample-java'></a>Java ###

 [This sample Java app](https://github.com/cloudfoundry-samples/spring-music/tree/newrelic) takes advantage of the Java buildpack's zero-touch New Relic support.
-The included `manifest.yml` contains configuration to automatically create and bind a new instance of the New Relic service to your application.
-All you need to do is clone, build, and push!
+Create a NewRelic service instance on your Apps Manager dashboard.
+Use the included `manifest.yml` to indicate which services you want bound to your application.
+All you need to do is clone, create the service instance, build, and push!

 <pre class="terminal">
 $ git clone -b newrelic https://github.com:cloudfoundry-samples/spring-music.git